-A Guardianship is when one person, the Guardian, is given control over another person, the Ward.
-The Guardianship may be a full Guardianship, or a Guardianship over financial matters only, called a Conservatorship.
+Guardianship is when one person, the guardian, is given control over another person, the ward.
+Therefore, guardianship is a very serious matter.
+The guardianship may be a full guardianship or a guardianship over financial matters only, called a conservatorship.

->

-> - The court also appoints a physician, a psychologist and a social worker to evaluate the Ward and make recommendations as to whether or not a Guardianship is needed, and if so, whether it should be a full or partial Guardianship.
+- The court also appoints a physician, a psychologist and a social worker to evaluate the alleged incapacitated person and make recommendations as to whether or not guardianship is needed, and if so, whether it should be a full or partial guardianship.

 - Then, the court holds a trial (jury or judge only) in which an attorney for the state presents the case for a guardianship.
 The alleged incapacitated person is present at the trial, unless it would be injurious to their health.